ChanseyIsTheBest/wmw2_nx/README.md

 ## Install & run

-You need files from `com.disney.wheresmywater2_goo`.
+You need files from `com.disney.wheresmywater2_goo` version 1.9.49.

 Copy the `.nro` to your SD card (e.g. `sdmc:/switch/wmw2_nx/wmw2_nx.nro`), then place your game files next to the `.nro`, in the same folder: